Note: Because of construction on campus, student parking permits will be issued on a first-come, first-served basis.

 |Refusal to Show I.D.
 To Officer||$50 Tow/Boot|

 |Backing into a Parking Space||$10|

 Payments made via mail:

-In order to facilitate the payment of parking fines, the Campus Safety Department citation also serves as a mail envelope.
+In order to facilitate the payment of parking fines, the Campus Safety Department citation also serves as a mail envelope to the Controller's office.
 You may place your check or money order (no cash please) in the envelope and send it by campus mail or U.S. Postal Service.
 Please refer to the instructions on the ticket for additional information.

 A. Fines are payable within ten (10) calendar days of the offense.